trankchung/fish-kubectl-prompt/README.md

 [fisherman]: https://github.com/fisherman/fisherman

 ## Disclaimer
-This is a variant of the project: https://github.com/Ladicle/fish-kubectl-prompt
+This is a variant of the project https://github.com/Ladicle/fish-kubectl-prompt adding toggle on/off from https://github.com/aluxian/fish-kube-prompt and other stuffs.